StackVista/stackstate-docs/configure/telemetry/plugins/elasticsearch_plugin.md

     - **Time zone** - the timezone of the timestamps stored in the elasticsearch documents.
 This is required to ensure data is correctly processed by StackState.
     - **Time field** - the field in the Elasticsearch documents that contains the timestamp of the event/metric.
     - **Time field format** - the format of the value in the specified **Time field**.
     - A number of additional settings can be tweaked in non-standard use-cases.
-See the [advanced plugin settings](#advanced-plugin-settings), below.
+See the [advanced plugin settings](#advanced-plugin-settings).
 4. Click **TEST CONNECTION** to confirm that StackState can connect to Elasticsearch at the configured Base URL.
 5. Click **CREATE** to save the Elasticsearch data source settings.
     - The new Elasticsearch data source will be listed on the **Elasticsearch sources** page and available as a data source when adding telemetry to components and relations.

 ![Add Elasticsearch data source](/.gitbook/assets/v42_elasticsearch_data_source.png)

-#### FInd the Elasticsearch index pattern
+#### Find the Elasticsearch index pattern

 You can find the index pattern used in an Elasticsearch instance with the command `curl <elasticsearch_node>:<port>/_cat/indices?v`.

+For example:

-For example, in the example below the index pattern would be `[sts_internal_events-]yyyy.MM.dd`:
+In the example below, the index pattern would be `[sts_internal_events-]yyyy.MM.dd`.

 ```
 curl localhost:9200/_cat/indices?v